sudarshan-reddy/msitools/README.md

 # msitools

-Note: This is a temporary fork of the awesome https://gitlab.gnome.org/GNOME/msitools to add support to use Environment Variables in Wix configuration.
-Once this issue is resolved in the origin repo, this repo may be deleted/archived.
+Note: This is a temporary fork of the awesome https://gitlab.gnome.org/GNOME/msitools to add support to use Environment Variables in Wix configuration until this PR is merged: https://gitlab.gnome.org/GNOME/msitools/-/merge_requests/42.

 ## Introduction